markgordon22/MAKE-YOUR-MARK/README.md

 ### fonts ###

 I decided to use the [epilogue](https://fonts.google.com/specimen/Epilogue?query=epilogue) font due to personal liking and found it as nice attractive text for the user to read with.
 I incorporated this font from [googlefonts](https://fonts.google.com/).
+Sans-serif was used as the back up font in case epilogue did nit work.

 ### Icons ###